 Being a speech-language pathologist (SLP) is a rewarding career.
-Think about how wonderful it is to work with people to help them overcome various obstacles in order for them to communicate more clearly to others as well as comprehend others communicating to them more easily.
-Interacting and communicating with other people is a vital part of life satisfaction, and SLPs get to do this great work on a daily basis.
+Think about how wonderful it is to work with people to overcome various obstacles for them to communicate more clearly to others as well as comprehend others communicating to them more easily.
+Interacting and communicating with other people is a vital part of life satisfaction.
+SLPs get to do this great work on a daily basis.

-But this rewarding career comes at a financial cost, which may include student loans.
-In this post, I’ll cover how to pay off student loans on a speech-language pathologist salary.
+But a rewarding career in speech-language pathology comes at a financial cost, which may include student loans.
+In this post, I’ll cover how to pay off student loans on a speech-language pathologist’s salary.

 Speech-language pathologist salary and student loan debt

-According to a report published by the American Speech-Language-Hearing Association, the average SLP starting salary is $65,000.
-And the average for the entire profession is $80,700, according to the Bureau of Labor Statistics.
+According to a report published by the American Speech-Language-Hearing Association, the average SLP starting salary is $64,000.
+The average for the entire profession is $83,240, according to the Bureau of Labor Statistics.
 Not bad considering the average college graduate earns about $66,000 with only a bachelor’s degree.

 In order to get that $14,000-per-year premium compared to the average college grad, a two-year master’s degree is required.
-There are 265 accredited programs to choose from, and it looks like the majority of them range from $15,000 to $25,000 per year, according to SpeechPathologyGraduatePrograms.org.
+There are 265 accredited programs to choose from.
+It looks like the majority of their tuition range from $15,000 to $25,000 per year, according to SpeechPathologyGraduatePrograms.org.

-The average speech-language pathologist we’ve worked with here at Student Loan Planner has about $118,000 in student loan debt, but that doesn’t tell the whole story.
-Some have had less than $100,000, while others have had $200,000-plus, which is a fairly wide range.
+The average speech-language pathologist we’ve worked with here at Student Loan Planner® has about $131,000 in student loan debt.
+But that doesn’t tell the whole story.
+Some have had less than $100,000, while others have had over $200,000, which is a fairly wide range.

 Why would this be the case?
 The ones with the higher debt went to more expensive out-of-state or private schools for undergrad or to a more expensive master’s program.
-And the people we’ve worked with usually have a combination of undergrad and graduate loans.
+The people we’ve worked with usually have a combination of undergrad and graduate loans.

-So, what are the best strategies to pay off student loans?
+So, what are the best strategies to pay off speech pathology student loans?

 Student loan repayment options for speech-language pathologists

-Here at Student Loan Planner, we’ve done over 2,500 consults and advised on over $650,000,000 of student debt.
-Our experience has uncovered two optimal ways to pay off student loans, which happen to be on opposite ends of the spectrum.
+Here at Student Loan Planner®, we’ve done over 5,875 consults and advised on over $1.44 billion of student debt.
+Our experience has uncovered two optimal ways to pay off student loans.
+They happen to be on opposite ends of the spectrum.

-- Aggressive pay back: For people who owe 1.5 times their income or less (e.g., someone who makes $80,000 with loans at $120,000 or less), their best bet is to throw every dollar they can find ino paying back their loans as fast as possible, for no more than 10 years.
+- Aggressive pay back: For people who owe 1.5 times their income or less (e.g. someone who makes $80,000 with loans at $120,000 or less), their best bet is to throw every dollar they can find into paying back their loans as fast as possible, for no more than 10 years.

 The best option for SLPs may vary across the board, depending on how much they owe in student loans.

-Income-driven repayment vs. refinancing on an SLP Salary
+Income-driven repayment vs. refinancing on a speech-language pathologist salary

 Because the repayment strategy will vary depending on the amount of student loan debt, I’ll walk you through two different scenarios.

-Sarah and Greg are both speech-language pathologists working in a private practice.
-They earn $80,000 each with projected 3% increases in income every year.
-The difference is that Sarah has $70,000 in student debt at 6.5% interest, while Greg owes $180,000 at 6.5%.
+Sarah and Greg are both speech-language pathologists working in private practice.
+Their speech-language pathologist salary is $80,000 each with projected 3% increases in income every year.
+The difference is that Sarah has a student loan balance of $70,000 at 6.5% interest, while Greg owes $180,000 at 6.5%.
 They both have consolidated loans and are currently on the 30-year Standard Repayment Plan.